 Sheila Metcalf Tobin is an artist whose work exemplifies the experiences of discovery through observation and has been exhibited nationally in both solo and group shows.
 She previously taught in CCA’s degree program and currently teaches at Laney College and in CCA's extension and young artist studio programs.
 BFA, Maryland Institute College of Art; MFA, School of the Art Institute of Chicago

 Mel Prest was a figurative painter for a decade before turning to abstraction.
-Prest has been awarded artist residencies at Ragdale (2013), The Golden Foundation for the Arts (2012), Vermont Studio Center (2012), MH deYoung Museum (2004) and was an Affiliate Artist at the Headlands Center for the Arts from 2002-2005.
-Her work has been included in New American Paintings (#73) and Art on Paper 2012: The 42nd Exhibition at the Weatherspoon Museum of Art, and reviewed in Artweek, Art Papers, and the San Francisco Chronicle among others.
-Recent exhibitions include: Soft Luminosity at IS-projects, Leiden, NL; POSTE CONCRET, ParisCONCRET, Paris, FR.
-Prest’s work is held in flat files: Minus Space, Brooklyn, NY; Pierogi, Brooklyn, NY; NeoImages, Los Angeles, CA and her work is part of the Drawing Center's Viewing Program (New York, NY).
-Rhode Island School of Design; MFA, Mills College
+Prest has been awarded funded artist residencies at The Ragdale Foundation, The Sam & Adele Golden Foundation for the Arts, Vermont Studio Center, MH deYoung Museum and was an Affiliate Artist at the Headlands Center for the Arts.
+Her work has included in New American Paintings (#73) and Art on Paper 2012: The 42nd Exhibition at the Weatherspoon Museum of Art, among other publications.
+Recent exhibitions include: ZeppelinMetroMashup at B Sakata Garo, Sacramento, CA; Soft Luminosity at IS-projects, Leiden, NL; Art on Paper 2012, at the Weatherspoon Museum of Art, Greensboro, NC;Poste Concrete, ParisCONCRET, Paris, FR.
+Prest has been featured in Artweek, Art Papers, San Francisco Chronicle and New American Painting.
+BFA, Rhode Island School of Design; MFA, Mills College.

 Douglas Sandberg is a commercial and fine art photographer working in the Bay Area for over 30 years.
 Formerly the Director of Photography at Bonhams / Butterfields, he currently provides photo services for Sotheby’s, SFMOMA, San Jose Museum of Art, and numerous magazine and book publishing firms.
 His client list includes work with Ralph Lauren, Rolls Royce, Chronicle Books, Oliver Peoples, Silver Oak Vineyards and the notorious adventure photographer, Peter Beard.
 Sandberg's most recent publication is BOOK ART OBJECT the CODEX FOUNDATION’S comprehensive catalog of unique artists books.
 He has taught large format/studio lighting at CCA and enjoys a long working relationship with major graphic design firms.
 His film and video work currently runs at the Smithsonian.
 BFA, CCAC

 Stacy Speyer is an artist curious about structure.
-For over a decade she has been exploring lines in space through her large-scale installations made of dyed and woven sewing thread.
-Experiments through a variety of mediums, ranging from natural materials to digital imagery, have led to a series of geometric structures and an artist in residency at the SF Exploratorium in spring 2009.
-Ms. Speyer’s work has been exhibited nationally and is represented in private collections, as well as having been featured in several publications, including the Journal of the San Francisco Design Center.
-BFA, Kansas City Art Institute; MFA, CCAC.
+For over a decade she explored lines in space through her large-scale installations made of dyed and woven sewing thread.
+Experiments through a variety of mediums, ranging from natural materials to digital imagery, have led to a series of geometric structures and an Artist in Residence at the SF Exploratorium.
+Ms. Speyer’s work has been exhibited nationally and is represented in private collections.
+BFA, Kansas City Art Institute; MFA, CCA.